The Mushroom Initiative and Regenerative Farming

-Fungi, or commonly known as “mushrooms” in farming, are inseparable to plants in nature.
-They are connected in the circle of life, as different kinds of fungi help plants extend their roots for more water and food, decompose dead plants and protect them against pathogens.
+Fungi are inseparable to plants in nature.
+They connect the live and dead in the circle of life, as different kinds of fungi help plants extend their roots for water and nutrient access, decompose dead organic matters and protect plants against pathogens.

-Yet, fungi has long been notorious for infecting plants and causing plant diseases, which is only due to a small group of fungi and the thinking kept people from knowing the true value of fungi.
-In a soil with balanced ecology, fungi have far more positive effects on plants than the negative ones.
+Yet, fungi has long been notorious for infecting plants and causing plant diseases, which actually is due to only a small group of fungi.
+This thinking kept people from knowing the true value of fungi.
+In a soil with balanced ecology, fungi have far more positive effects on plants than negative ones.

-Starting from April 2018, we started our journey to explore and experiment the practices of “regenerative farming”, aiming to restore the health of our farmland.
+Starting from April 2018, we started our journey to explore and experiment the practices of “regenerative farming”, aiming to enhance the health of our farmland.

 Our main focuses: